keybase/book-content/00-getting_started/01-security.md

 Basically, this ensures that your account can only be accessed through your device.
 So long as only you have access to your device, only you have access to your account.

-You prove that an account belongs to you through [proofs](/account/proofs) and [following](/account/following).
+You can and should simply tell your contacts that your Keybase account belongs to you.
+But you can further prove that an account belongs to you through [proofs](/account/proofs) and [following](/account/following).

-All of these actions—adding devices and paper keys, adding proofs, and following–are also publicly recorded.
+All of these actions—adding devices and paper keys, adding proofs, and following–are publicly recorded.
 Anyone can double-check them.

 So, you and your contacts can see that your Keybase account is yours and that only you have access to it.
 Phew.

-### Messages and files are encrypted
+### Messages and files are end-to-end encrypted
-On top of all that, every message or file on Keybase is end-to-end encrypted using a public key and decrypted using a private key.
+On top of all that, every message or file on Keybase is end-to-end encrypted using your public key and decrypted using your private key.

 Public-key cryptography also powers secure websites (those with URLS that start with https://), emails sent with the PGP protocol, and cryptocurrencies like Lumens.
-But, the information you share on secure websites or in emails is only as secure as your identity or account—or as the username and password—you use to access them.
+But, the information you share on secure websites or in emails is only as secure as your account—or as the username and password—you use to access them.

 Thank goodness you know your Keybase account is more secure than that.